& NOW SUBBB 2

 Okay it’s not exactly AI and it doesn’t always work for longer text, but I tapped out at three versions of each glyph as proof of concept.
 Given more time and patience to create more stylistic alternates (you can make up to twenty) there’s a lot of potential.
 Have a play with the type tester above or download the font to give it a try!

-Get the full font for print and web, free for personal and commercial use.
+Get print and web files for OC SUBBB v1.2 and OC SUBBB 2, free for personal and commercial use.
+(3.7mb)

 be reasonable demand the impossible

-SUBBB is an uppercase only font with three versions of each letter and number.
+SUBBB is an uppercase only font with three versions of each letter and number that are automatically switched in and out as you type to avoid visual repetition.

 Aaa bbb ccc ddd eee